Workshop Descriptions & Highlights

 Alliance member agencies serve a wide range of different populations with varying needs, including children and adults with behavioral health challenges, addiction to drugs and/or alcohol, and intellectual disability and/or autism.
 All of these services require a qualified, dedicated workforce, responsible for implementing individualized plans in the most compassionate manner.
 Due to low pay rates and a workload that is often not realistic, there is a significant shortage of these highly skilled professionals.

-Join us as The Alliance’s Associate Director, Michael Donovan- a former DSP himself- facilitates a panel of DSPs to discuss what keeps them going and why the work is important enough to for them to stay despite the many challenges.
+Join us as The Alliance’s Associate Director, Michael Donovan- a former DSP himself- facilitates a panel of DSPs to discuss what keeps them going and why the work is important enough for them to stay despite the many challenges.